Leverage change: Negotiate flexible leases that withstand market shocks

 Futureproofing through flexible lease provisions

 We cited two very different types of occupier, the shopping mall tenant and the large legal practice.
 In practice the pursuit of flexible lease provisions looks quite different.
-In both situations, negotiation is hard yards for the tenant starts in the outside lane die to landlord power and influence over lease norms, with lease norms that are designed to achieve passive, risk-free, and escalating rent and outgoings.
+In both situations, negotiation is hard yards for the tenant, who starts in the outside lane due to the landlord's power and influence over lease norms, with lease norms designed to achieve passive, risk-free, and escalating rent and outgoings.

 For the shopping mall tenant, the consolidation of a small group of powerful landlords is a structural impediment to negotiating flexible leasing arrangements.
-Nevertheless, tenants so well to direct negotiations towards rent tied to turnover, guarantees relating to foot-traffic, landlord commitments pertaining to shopping mall appeal, and escape provisions is these characteristics are diminished.
+Nevertheless, tenants do well to direct negotiations towards rent tied to turnover, guarantees relating to foot-traffic, landlord commitments pertaining to shopping mall appeal, and escape provisions where these characteristics are diminished.

 Why negotiation matters now

-Flexibility is easiest to secure before you sign or at critical lease events like renewals or expansions.
+Flexibility is easiest to secure before you sign or at critical lease events, such as renewals or expansions.
 In these moments, market knowledge and conflict-free representation and advice give you an advantage.
-LPC works exclusively for tenants and occupiers, our advice is uncompromised, conflict-free, and focused entirely on delivering terms that protect and grow our clients’ businesses.
+LPC works exclusively for tenants and occupiers; our advice is uncompromised, conflict-free, and focused entirely on delivering terms that protect and grow our clients' businesses.

 Your Next Move